singh-man/books/crackingTheCoding/17_hard.md

 ```
 The makePartialRectangle method is where the action happens.
 It is passed in the intended, final length and height, and a partially formed rectangle.
 If the rectangle is already of the final height, then we just check to see if the columns form valid, complete words, and return.

 Otherwise, we check to see if the columns form valid prefixes.
-If they do not, then we immediately break since there is no way to build a valid rectangle offof this partial one.
+If they do not, then we immediately break since there is no way to build a valid rectangle off of this partial one.

-But, if everything is okay so far, and all the columns are valid prefixes of words, then we search through all the words of the right length, append each to the current rectangle, and recursively try to build a rectangle offof{current rectangle  with new word  appended}.
+But, if everything is okay so far, and all the columns are valid prefixes of words, then we search through all the words of the right length, append each to the current rectangle, and recursively try to build a rectangle off of{current rectangle  with new word  appended}.

 ```java
 1 	Rectangle  makePartialRectangle(int 1,  int h,  Rectangle  rectangle) {